16262chris/Code-to-Speech-A-Developer-Assistant/README.md

 Our Code-to-Speech is an accessibility-focused tool that aims to support visually impaired developers by reading source code aloud in a clear manner.
 By turning code into speech, this tool promotes inclusivity in software development and ensures that programming remains accessible to all.
 As common with tools like this, non-visually impaired developers can also use it to review or debug their code while multitasking.
 For example, a developer could listen to his or her code and try to figure out where a particular error is emanating from whilst eating or even bathing.

-# Features
+## Features

-Multiple Language Support: This tool supports Python and other programming languages.
+- **Multiple Language Support:** This tool supports Python and other programming languages.
 Additionally, it can read the code aloud in English, Spanish, French, or German.

-Speed Control: The reading pace can be adjusted
+- **Speed Control:** The reading pace can be adjusted for normal or slow playback.

+- **Flexible Input Options:** Users can either **paste code directly** into the editor or **upload a file** containing the code snippet for conversion.

 # Installation